MashiroSA/randomsetu-asf/README.md

 # randomsetu-asf
-A simple setu(anime picture) plugins running on ArchiSteamFarm
+A simple setu(anime picture) plugin running on ArchiSteamFarm